Watch yourself the next time pressure arrives.

 When pressure spikes in your business, which is closest to your typical pattern?

 Each of these patterns is trainable.
-Each one points at a specific kind of preparation that has been missing, not at a personality flaw that cannot be addressed.
+Each one points at a specific kind of preparation that has been missing, not at a personality flaw.

 For the next twenty-four hours, do one thing.

-The discomfort in the preparation is what you are training for.
-The operator who has trained in pressure conditions arrives at game day and finds it familiar.
-The operator who has only trained in calm conditions arrives at game day and finds someone unfamiliar showing up to perform.
+The leader who has trained in pressure conditions arrives at game day and finds it familiar.
+The leader who has only trained in calm conditions arrives at game day and finds someone unfamiliar showing up to perform.

 In the next step, we move from pressure as the field to the four-part architecture that produces performance inside it.
-Cook calls them the Four Pillars.
+We call them the Four Pillars.
 They are the scaffolding underneath everything you have built so far, and the diagnostic for what you may still be missing.

 Continue when ready.